IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

             - namespace: secure-ns
               kind: Service
         ```
-   2. Store ResourceProtectionProfile in namespace `secure-ns` in the cluster.
+   2. Store ResourceProtectionProfile in a namespace `secure-ns` in the cluster.

         ```
         $ oc create -f /tmp/sample-rpp.yaml -n secure-ns resourceprotectionprofile.research.ibm.com/sample-rpp created
         ```

 #### Step 2.
-Specify a resource to be protected
+Create a resource with signature

-1. Specify a ConfigMap resource in a namespace `secure-ns`
+1. Specify a ConfigMap resource.

-    E.g. The following snippet (/tmp/test-cm.yaml) shows a spec of a ConfigMap `test-cm`
+    The following snippet (/tmp/test-cm.yaml) shows a spec of a ConfigMap `test-cm`.

     ```
     apiVersion: v1